TeKrop/cursoranim/README.md

 - **defaultDuration** : default duration for all movement animations.
 By default, it's 1000 ms.

 - **defaultEasing** : default easing for all movement animations, see [Easing Guide](http://easings.net/) for more details.
 By default, it's "easeInOutCubic".

+- **callback** : callback function to trigger once the animation is finished.
+By default, there is no callback function.

 ### Initialize with data